julesc00/go_exercises/README.md

-# go_exercises
+# Golang Exercises and Challenges
-Learning Golang exercises and challenges.
+##Learning Golang exercises and challenges.